lfingerman/queue_injector/README.md

 2. It figures a way to post your test message to either TIBCO or ActiveMQ message queue services.
 You don't need to worry how to connect with TIBCO or ActiveMQ
-3. You will need to know the server's endpoint (URL), username, password, queue name and the message itself. queue_injector will do the mogic of posting your message for you.
+3. You will need to know the server's endpoint (URL), username, password, queue name and the message itself. queue_injector will do the magic of posting your message for you.
 ```
 #### Deploying and running
 ```